Table of Contents Show

 3. Mount Pleasant Estates

 Mount Pleasant Estates is the oldest winery in the Augusta Appellation, established in 1859.
-They produce their award-winning wines from 9 grapes varieties grown on 125 acres of hillsides.
+They produce their award-winning wines from 9 grape varieties grown on 125 acres of hillsides.

 Savor a glass or two of their Cabernet Sauvignon Augusta, Merlot Augusta, Norton Augusta, or 2009 Vignoles Augusta at their 4,000 sq. foot relaxing tasting room and terrace, marveling at the spectacular view of the Missouri River Valley.